 "How did you manage it?" he asked.
 "Many are curious.
 The darkness in the midst of day.
-We held her to make use of her to use her as a counter if necessary in hargaining for our we need need to make use of net, to use net as a counter, in necessary, in our gaining to our lives, our tarms ready, the crowds crying out below, the rebels climbing upward, on the height of the Central Cylinder."
+We held her, to make use of her, to use her as a counter, if necessary, in bargaining for our lives, our tarns ready, the crowds crying out below, the rebels climbing upward, on the height of the Central Cylinder."